 The school is committed to providing an environment that allows disabled children full access to all areas of learning.
 All our classroom entrances are wide enough for wheelchair access, and the designated points of entry for our school also allow wheelchair access.
-The school has disabled toileting facilities at both Key Stages 1 and 2, as well as a medical room with a full time Welfare Officer.
+The school has accessible toileting facilities across the school, as well as a medical room with full time Welfare support.
 Please refer to our Accessibility Policy for more information.
 Our active working party reviews, monitors and evaluates current provision regularly and we work collaboratively within our local area and with Kent to share good practice.
-Teachers modify teaching and learning expectations as appropriate for children with disabilities.
-For example, they may give additional time to complete certain activities, or they may modify teaching materials.
+Teachers adapt teaching and learning expectations as appropriate for children with disabilities.
+For example, they may give additional time to complete certain activities, or they may adapt teaching materials.
 In their planning teachers ensure that they give children with disabilities the opportunity to develop skills in practical aspects of the curriculum.